 humans are just animals.

 Human activities over time have cut, and are still cutting, the number of animal and plant species - and have increasingly also excluded them from areas that humans mostly live in.
 One result of this is human adults and children seeing less and less animal and plant species, and some call this 'people suffering Biological Poverty' - viewed as a part of environment degradation of increasing concern to modern environmentalism.
-This type of environment poverty may be better called Biotic Poverty.
+But that specific type of environment poverty is better called Biotic Poverty.

 Poor environment and a lack of other species in it can certainly be a part of poverty, and can also help create general poverty.
-However animals and plants themselves also tend to over-breeding causing them to suffer general poverty, and humans can do likewise, and this 'over-breeding poverty' can also be called 'Biological Poverty' or as some term it 'Malthusian Poverty'.
+However animals and plants themselves also tend to over-breeding causing them to suffer general poverty, and humans can do likewise, and this 'over-breeding poverty' is best termed 'Biological Poverty' rather than as some term it 'Malthusian Poverty' which means nothing to many.
 Human over-breeding encourages over-farming of land which helps cut the number and extent of plant and animal species, so this kind of human Biological Poverty helps worsen the environment's Biotic Poverty as well as other environment poverty.
 But here we want to chiefly look at human over-breeding or over-population as one major cause of general human poverty.

 Thomas Malthus (1766-1834) noted that scientists had found that wild plant and animal populations quickly increase if their food supply increases, due to both increased birth rates and decreased death rates.
 In this way plant and animal species breed themselves poor and only the fittest will survive - and this powers 'natural selection' of the 'fittest' which enables evolution.
 So wild plant and animal populations grow easily and follow the Malthus law of biological poverty, driving biological progress for plants and animals so that poverty is good for progress !
 And controversially Malthus claimed that this applies to humans also.